refinedev/refine/documentation/blog/2024-01-11-react-ecosystem-2024.md

 hide_table_of_contents: false
 ---

+**Update (September 2025): This article has been updated to include information about React 19's release, the deprecation of Create React App, new ecosystem developments, and current best practices in the React ecosystem as of late 2025.**

 ### Introduction

 React.js is undoubtedly the most popular front-end library in the world.
 It has been used by many companies, including Facebook, Instagram, Netflix, Twitter, and Uber.
 React.js popularity grew because it was so simple to use and understand, and simplified the concept of component-based design.